danieldkim/cassandra-node-bridge/README.md

 #### Requests -- hash-based argument passing and event listeners

+**Note: This style of calling into CNB is now deprecated in favor of the single callback function approach (see Examples section), and will not be supported going forward.**

 To make a request with CNB, create a request object for the relevant API method with the relevant arguments.
 CNB accepts method arguments in a hash rather than using positional parameters: